-HOUSTON-January 18, 2022-The Menil Collection is pleased to announce the opening of Meret Oppenheim: My Exhibition, the first major transatlantic retrospective of the Swiss artist, and the first in the U.S. in more than twenty-five years.
-The exhibition encompasses the work Oppenheim created throughout her five-decade career.
-Meret Oppenheim: My Exhibition will be on view at the Menil from March 25-September 18, 2022, after closing at the Kunstmuseum Bern in Switzerland in February.
-Following its U.S. debut in Houston, the exhibition will travel to The Museum of Modern Art, New York (MoMA) in October.
+HOUSTON-July 21, 2021- The Menil Collection is pleased to announce Meret Oppenheim: My Exhibition, the first major transatlantic retrospective of the Swiss artist, and the first in the U.S. in more than twenty-five years.
+The exhibition will encompass the work Oppenheim created throughout her five-decade-long career.
+Meret Oppenheim: My Exhibition will be on view at the Menil from March 25-September 18, 2022, after opening at the Kunstmuseum Bern in Switzerland this fall.
+Following the showing in Houston, the exhibition will travel to The Museum of Modern Art, New York (MoMA) in October 2022.
 The show is co-organized by the Menil; MoMA, New York; and the Kunstmuseum Bern.

-Over the course of fifty years, Meret Oppenheim (1913-1985) produced witty, unconventional bodies of work that remain largely unknown in the U.S. From uncanny object constructions, geometric abstractions, and painted narratives to jewelry designs, public sculpture, and poetry, her diverse oeuvre is united by the singularity and force of her creative vision.
+Over the course of fifty years, Meret Oppenheim (1913-1985) produced witty, unconventional bodies of work that remain largely unknown in the U.S. From uncanny object constructions, geometric abstractions, and painted narratives to jewelry designs, public sculpture commissions, and poetry, her diverse oeuvre is united by the singularity and force of her creative vision.
 Oppenheim's thematic interests were equally diverse, ranging from the natural world and mythology to gender and selfhood.
 Her practice defies neat categorizations of style, medium, and historical movement.
 "Nobody will give you freedom," she stated in 1975, "you have to take it."

-Rebecca Rabinow, Director of the Menil Collection, said, "Meret Oppenheim: My Exhibition is the result of a particularly close partnership between the Kunstmuseum Bern, MoMA, and the Menil.
-As a museum with a strong collection of Surrealist art, the Menil is proud to host the American debut of this important retrospective of Oppenheim's wide-ranging and expansive career."
+Rebecca Rabinow, Director of the Menil Collection, said, "Meret Oppenheim: My Exhibition is the result of a close partnership between the Kunstmuseum Bern; MoMA; and the Menil.
+As a museum with a particularly strong collection of Surrealist art, the Menil is proud to host the American debut of this remarkable retrospective of Oppenheim's wide-ranging and expansive career."

-Natalie Dupêcher, Associate Curator of Modern Art, the Menil Collection, said, "It has been a thrill to dive into Oppenheim's boldly imaginative work, and to do so alongside the Menil's curatorial partners in Bern and in New York.
+Natalie Dupêcher, Assistant Curator of Modern Art, the Menil Collection, said, "It has been a thrill to dive into Oppenheim's boldly imaginative work, and to do so alongside the Menil's curatorial partners in Bern and in New York.
 With this career-spanning retrospective, which brings many artworks to the U.S. for the first time, we look forward to introducing a new generation of art lovers and museum goers to this artist."